Action for Arts

-V Creation offered young creative people age 16-24 the opportunity to join forces and lend their talents and expertise to a range of projects.
+V Creation offers young creative people age 16-24 the opportunity to join forces and lend their talents and expertise to a range of projects.

 V Creation was made up of a team of people wishing to be part of the creative economy, turning their passion and talent into employment.
 There were opportunities to work on projects in:

-This unique initiative based in the North West, offered the chance to develop creative skills, gain some authentic work experience, training and potential employment.
+This unique initiative based in the North West, offers the chance to develop creative skills, gain some authentic work experience and training.

 Produced by a young people's production team